b4mad/racing/ai/README.md

 Input: track position x,y

+## Geometric approach

+See [analysis](analysis/) folder for a geometric approach to the problem.
+This also contains some analysis EDA and visualization for lap data.

 ## Reinforcement learning
 We have human driver telemetry data as input and car telemetry data and world positions as output.